hackernauts/hackernauts.github.com/dictionary.md

 Cross Site Request Forgery.
 A way to make one website take advantage of another websites functionality without the user knowing.
 It relies on the user already being logged into an account somewhere, and so is somewhat complicated.
 Usually involves a targeted phish to pull off.
 When this vulnerability really shines is when it is worm-able, e.g. one infection leads to many others.

 ### DOM ###
 Document Object Model.
 A part of a website that might be vulnerable to XSS.
+Javascript writes this.

 ### DoS ###
 Or sometimes DDoS.
 Denial of Service, or Dedicated Denial of Service.
 A type of attack that involves sending more requests than a resource can handle.
 Sometimes these are triggered on accident by misconfigured services, and sometimes they are done maliciously to bring something down.
 Because of the relative simplicity of the attack, it is a favorite of script kiddies.
 They use this attack to bring down Internet sites that they don't like at the moment.